 Rituximab-pvvr and abatacept have both independently been shown to protect insulin producing beta cells and allow people with newly diagnosed type 1 diabetes to continue producing their own insulin for longer after diagnosis.
 ATIC are conducting the TrialNet T1D RELAY study which looks at whether rituximab-pvvr together with abatacept is better at protecting beta cells than rituximab alone.

-Who can get involved:
+Who can get involved in Australia currently:

-• Aged between 8 and 45 years
+• Aged between 18 and 45 years

 • Evidence of insulin production, determined by: one or more diabetes-related antibodies and detectable c-peptide during a mixed-meal tolerance test (MMTT)